resource-watch/slate/source/includes/dev/_microservice.md

 These libraries provide 2 basic features that we'll cover in detail in this chapter.
 You can also use it for reference in case you want to implement a microservice in a different programming language or framework.

-We'll use the nodejs library as reference and example in the following sections, as it's the most commoly used language in this API.
+We'll use the nodejs library as reference and example in the following sections, as it's the most commonly used language in this API.
 Other libraries will provided the same underlying functionality, but may have different ways to operate.
 Refer to each library's specific documentation for more details.

 #### Registering on Control Tower